AAC Technologies

-AAC Technologies Holdings, Inc. (瑞声科技控股有限公司 (瑞聲科技控股有限公司)), or AAC Technologies in short form, is a civilian-run enterprise founded in 1993 and headquartered in Shenzhen, PR China.
-It engages in the manufacture and distribution of miniaturized acoustic components.
+AAC Technologies Holdings, Inc. (瑞声科技控股有限公司 (瑞聲科技控股有限公司)), or AAC Technologies in short form, is a civilian-run enterprise.
+It engages in the design, development, manufacture and distribution of miniaturized components.

 AAC Technologies designs, develops and manufactures a broad range of miniaturized components that include speakers, receivers and microphones in the acoustic segment.
 It produces these components for mobile devices such as smartphones, tablets, wearables, ultrabooks, notebooks and e-readers.
+It also produces optics (camera lenses, smartglasses), haptic sensors, semiconductors, folding phone hinges, iPhone 17 Pro vapour chambers, 5G antennas, and wireless charging coils.

-AAC Technologies is one of the main suppliers of Apple Inc.
+AAC Technologies is one of the main suppliers of Apple Inc. It also supplies Chinese smartphone makers such as Huawei.